AgileEngineeringLLC/GNSS-SDRLIB-PVT_BLS_052425/README.md

 Videos.
 The following videos are available on Youtube:
 - Overview of Version 052425: https://www.youtube.com/watch?v=-zpYcuX1XJM
-- Three part series on GNSS-SDRLIB-PVT:
--- Part 1.
-Overview of Features and Modifications.
-Link: https://youtu.be/VLlu77O3v -- Part 2.
-Hardware Used, and Software Builds.
-Link: https://youtu.be/R3IFhFoblQU -- Part 3.
+- Three part series on GNSS-SDRLIB-PVT.
+Part 1.
+Overview of Features and Modifications: https://youtu.be/VLlu77O3v .
+Part 2.
+Hardware Used, and Software Builds: https://youtu.be/R3IFhFoblQU .
+Part 3.
 Demo of Playback and Real-Time Modes.
 Link: https://youtu.be/8pV1hX6IkFk

 Acknowledgements.
 This software is a modified version of the original 2014 GNSS-SDRLIB code (https://github.com/taroz/GNSS-SDRLIB).
 Please refer to the videos listed above for